pscedu/psc-wpdocs/hpnssh/HPNSSHInstallation.md

 Alternatively, you can use `vipw` to add the user manually.

-###Step 9: Finishing up.
+### Step 9: Finishing up.

 At this point you can start hpnsshd manually by running `sudo /usr/sbin/hpnsshd` or whatever the full path to the hpnsshd binary might be.
 However, this won’t restart automatically on reboot.
 To do this you’ll need to install an appropriate systemd configuration file.
 If that seems like a good idea to you then following steps may be of help.
 Otherwise, you are done.
 Enjoy!

-###Step 10: Installing a systemd startup file.
+### Step 10: Installing a systemd startup file.

 The correct systemd startup file depends on the distribution you are using.
-For system using systemd (you start a service with systemctl) create a file at `/lib/systemd/system/hpnssh.service`  with the following contents NB: you may need to update the paths to match your installation:
+For system using systemd (you start a service with systemctl) create a file at `/lib/systemd/system/hpnssh.service`  with the following contents.
+NB: you may need to update the paths to match your installation:

 ```
 [Unit]